Z-Files # 4: The Individual Parallel - Bilderberg Utopia by Willem Oorebeek

 Made possible thanks to

-With the Parkhotel, SIR and BKOR took this initiative, which was financially generously assisted by the Mondriaan Fund and the municipality of Rotterdam.
+SIR and BKOR took this initiative with the Parkhotel, which was generously supported financially by the Mondriaan Fund and the municipality of Rotterdam.

 Within the CBK Rotterdam, BKOR and SIR are concerned with 'art and the city'.
 SIR works among other things on the urban lines of the city and wants to honor the top of the Rotterdam artists with a special work in their own city.
 This is done in collaboration with BKOR.

 Title: The Individual Parallel - Bilderberg Utopia